 Another feature of this park is the Grange Insurance Audubon Center.
 This nature center boasts 18,000 square feet and a handful of protected bird species, including the Bald Eagle.
-Among the kid-friendly programs this nature center produces is a weekly bird hike, where people of all ages get an opportunity to go bird watching and learn about some of the species.
+There are lots of kid-friendly programs at the nature center, but it's great place for people of all ages to get an opportunity to go bird watching and learn about some of the species.

-Spend some time with your cat or dog in the picnic area or along the trails (as long as they are leashed).
+Spend some time with your pet in the picnic area or along the trails (as long as they're leashed).
 Scioto Audubon also features a 2.5- acre dog park with an agility course so your dog can show off its skills.

 Grill out with family and friends in one of three first-come, first-served picnic shelters full of tables and grills.
 In addition to dining features, picnic areas also feature an interactive electronic game, age-appropriate play equipment for kids, sand volleyball courts and playfields for soccer and other grass sports so you can have the ultimate family cookout.

-With all of the activies the Scioto Audubon Metro Park has to offer, there’s no reason not to spend an afternoon experiencing the great outdoors in the city.
-Check out the park’s website for more information.
+With all of the actives the Scioto Audubon Metro Park has to offer, there's no reason not to spend an afternoon experiencing the great outdoors in the city.